DylanMoriarty/moriartynaps/app/_posts/0000-22-10-maps-of-home.md

 {% include chapter3.html %}

 After six months on an island in New York City, I moved back to Wisconsin.
 Initially planned as a long trip, a family member’s “_not-the-plague-but-still-serious_” illness spurred a more temporarily permanent relocation.

-Returning for a longer time rather vs. quick holiday pop-ins has flooded me with recollections of the small things. “_Oh, that’s right, Wisconsin is like this_”.
+Like most folks who move away, I've returned a good deal for quick holiday pop-ins.
+Sticking around, however, really floods ya with recollections.
+Lots of: “_Oh, that’s right, Wisconsin is like this_”.
 Absence makes the heart grow fonder, and the brain forget how many spiders live in Midwestern homes.

 {% include postimg.html imgsrc="posts/13-home/midwest.png" class="inline-img" %}